laminas/laminas-form/docs/book/v3/form-element-manager.md

 $element = $formElementManager->get(ExampleElement::class);
 ```

-Also here, the included factory `Laminas\Form\ElementFactory::class` is used by the manager to instance the element which allows the pass the name and options like before:
+The manager uses the factory `Laminas\Form\ElementFactory` to instantiate the element, and will pass the name and options array just like in the prior example:

 ```php
 $element = $formElementManager->get(